Skip to content

 Parameter Description

-M-The final return type, Map<K, D>.
+M-The final return type Map<K, D>.

 Usage Example